Fenced Frame

 Note: Since this algorithm is called unconditionally for all navigations, this is used to catch cases where a navigation to a top-level traversable does not originate from a fencedframe.

-1. Run report an event using config’s fenced frame reporter with destination and an automatic beacon event with the following items:
+1. Run report an event using config’s fenced frame reporter with destination, request initiator, initiator referrer policy, and an automatic beacon event with the following items:

 type